ghleex/ghleex/README.md

 ### Data Scientist Wannabe
-- Interested in data science and web programming(Django, JavaScript)
+- Interested in data science and web programming
 - Want to be a super expert in these fields

 ### Interests